2015 Southampton Writers Conference: Application & Guidelines

 - If applying for a scholarship, please arrange for a recommender to send a letter attesting to the strength of your work and your level of commitment to it.
 The letter should go to: Southampton Arts Summer, Southampton Writers Conference, 239 Montauk Hwy, CH 238, Southampton NY 11968.

 - If applying to our Residency, please submit a 150-word statement of purpose detailing your expectations of the program.
 Conference & Residency participants attend all readings, lectures, and social events. but do not attend workshops.

 - Workshop Scholarship Consideration: March 1 (or until our funding runs out - which it hasn't yet!)

 Early application is encouraged, as workshop space is limited.
-Notification of acceptance will ordinarily be mailed within four weeks.
-Scholarship applications received after March 1st will be considered on a rolling basis if space is available.
+Notification of acceptance will begin after March 1st.
+After that, acceptances will ordinarily be emailed within four weeks.
+Scholarship applications received after March 1st will be considered on a rolling basis if space and funds are available.